PurrViolence/PurrViolence/README.md

 ### Hi there 👋

-Por favor no uses mis diseños originales para bases personales sin mi consentimiento.
+ES: Por favor no uses mis diseños originales para bases personales sin mi consentimiento.
+Ante cualquier duda o petición contáctame por DM o correo electrónico en blackroseablaze@gmail.com. <br/><br/>
-Ante cualquier duda o petición contáctame por DM o correo electrónico en blackroseablaze@gmail.com.
+EN: Please do not use my original designs for personal bases without my consent.
+If you have any questions or requests, contact me by DM or email at blackroseablaze@gmail.com

 <!--
 **PurrViolence/PurrViolence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.